 Disclosure: This post may contain affiliate links.
 Please see our privacy policy.

-Anzac biscuits are a sweet and crunchy treat from New Zealand and Australia.
-In this gluten free Anzac biscuits recipe, I’ve taken the classic Australian and Kiwi recipe and made it safe for those with celiac disease.
-These are also accidentally dairy free Anzac biscuits, as they have no butter and are vegan.
+Anzac biscuits are a sweet, crunchy classic from New Zealand and Australia.
+In this gluten free Anzac biscuits recipe, I’ve adapted the traditional Australian and Kiwi version to be safe for those with celiac disease.
+These biscuits also happen to be dairy free and vegan, with no butter at all.
 Learn how to make this easy homemade snack, and why you should never call them Anzac cookies!

 – Jon

-One thing that I came across was Anzac biscuits.
-I had some gluten free flour on hand that I’ve been wanting to try, so these GF Anzac biscuits were born.
-I think you are going to love how simple these are to make.
+There are plenty of foods that are well known in Australia but not as common in the U.S., and Anzac biscuits were one that caught my attention.
+I had some gluten free flour on hand that I had been wanting to try, which is how these GF Anzac biscuits came to be.
+You are going to love how simple they are to make.

 You can make these sweet biscuits crispy or chewy.
-American readers may be happy to learn these are Anzac biscuits without golden syrup.
-(Because golden syrup is hard to get in regular grocery stores in the U.S., let me tell ya!)
+American readers may be happy to know these are Anzac biscuits without golden syrup, which can be difficult to find in regular U.S. grocery stores.

-Before I go any further though, let’s make sure we begin at the beginning.
-First up, what exactly IS an Anzac biscuit?
+But before we go any further, let’s start at the beginning.
+What exactly is an Anzac biscuit?

 🍪 What are Anzac biscuits?